 In terms of hiring, the construction phase tends to be emphasized over anything that occurs after construction, but here again sometimes community interests are able to bind the developer to support local hiring even among project tenant businesses.
 Some CBAs speak to union labor requirements or preferences, but percentage goals or requirements for hiring local residents are even more prevalent.
 Sometimes this is termed "first source hiring" for neighborhood residents.
 "Prevailing wage" or "living wage" provisions are common also, whether or not workers come from the immediate community.

 Affordable housing goals most often are expressed as a percentage of total housing units to be constructed.
 Sometimes degrees of affordability, pegged to different percentages of local median income, are spelled out.
 Occasionally we also have been the CBA specify a maximum percentage of housing units that can be devoted to housing affordability.
 Usually the length of time during which affordability must be maintained, commonly 30 years, is specified.
-Housing unit types, sizes, or architectural styles may be agreed upon.
+Housing unit types, tenant demographics or characteristics, housing unit sizes, or architectural styles may be agreed upon.
 A requirement for on-site management 24 hours a day may be applied.

 Types of business tenants often are spelled out in the agreement.
 Specifically big box stores may be prohibited, and the percentage of business tenants that represent national or international chain stores often is limited.
 Drive-through restaurant windows, or even all fast food, may be outlawed.
 Alternatively a preference or requirement for "small" and "local" businesses may be stated.
 The agreement may require the developer to seek out and lease to specific types of businesses, such as grocery stores or other necessary goods and services.
 Goals or requirements for percentages of minority- or female-owned business tenants might be included.